Purchase Price Allocation

 Plausibility Check

 All procedures and assumptions must provide a consistent overall picture.
-The WACCs used must match the forecast return on capital and the balance of assets and liabilities must be consistent.
+The WACCs used must match the forecast return on capital and the valuation of assets and liabilities must balance consistently.

 Documentation